Exhibitions

 "We are immersed in an adventurous process of dialogue and invention, of fantasy and discipline, in the ethical reconstruction of the way we live together."

-Keep an eye on the official website for updates.
+Keep an eye on the official website for updates and information about the programme of events.

 Amanda is pleased to be showing a work in the East Wing Biennial RE:VISION at the Courtauld's Vernon Street buildings, running until 2027.
 The student-led show of contemporary art urges audiences to interrogate and question 'Who writes history?'
 Runs until Sept 2027.